Adult Protective Services

 - Material abuse, sometimes called financial exploitation, is the misuese of an elder's money or property.

-Neglect occurs when a caregiver's failure to provide adequate food, shelter, clothing, or medical care results in significant danger to the physical or mental health of an oder person in his/her care.
+Neglect occurs when a caregiver's failure to provide adequate food, shelter, clothing, or medical care results in significant danger to the physical or mental health of an older person in his/her care.

 Self-neglect is significant danger to a person's physical or mental health because the person is unable to or fails to provide him/herself with adequate food, shelter, clothing, or medical care.